grethler/logly/README.md

 The following queries are possible:
 ```
+- is "cat" "animal"?
+true
-- is "cat" "animal?"
+- is "cat" "human"?
-yes
+false
 ```
 ```
 - is "cat"?
-yes
+true
 ```